 Scary fact, awareness of our own bias often makes it worse.
 So we can’t solve the issue by showing up and attending unconscious bias training.
 The solution lies in initiatives, usually based in behavioural science, that design the bias out of decisions systematically.

 The focus on increasing the diversity of leaders in Australia is not about discriminating against white men.
 In fact, it’s about reversing the hidden discrimination that women and minorities face into every day.
-When implemented effectively, these initiatives ensure the right person does get the job and the workplace enjoys all of the benefits diversity and inclusion brings.
+When implemented effectively, these initiatives ensure the right person gets the job and the workplace enjoys all of the benefits that diversity and inclusion brings.

 Ultimately, it will lead to a more equal, fair and prosperous world.
 Who doesn’t want that?

-We hope this helps you have a great conversation in your workplace.
+We hope this helps you have some great conversations in your workplace.

-Watch out for November’s #excuseofthemonth “We hired a woman and she….FAILED” or have it delivered directly to your inbox by signing up here (scroll to the bottom)
+Watch out for Decembers’s #excuseofthemonth “We hired a woman and she….FAILED!” or have it delivered directly to your inbox by signing up here (scroll to the bottom).